mvdh7/pytzer/README.md

 ### For development

-First, use the [environment.yml](https://github.com/mvdh7/pytzer/blob/jax/environment.yml) file to create a new environment with Conda:
+Use the [environment.yml](https://github.com/mvdh7/pytzer/blob/jax/environment.yml) file to create a new environment with Conda:

     conda env create -f environment.yml

-Next, you need to create a plain text file (called e.g. .pythonrc) that contains (at least) the following two lines:

-    from jax.config import config as jax_config
-    jax_config.update("jax_enable_x64", True)

-Save this somewhere locally and set the full path to it as the `PYTHONSTARTUP` environment variable with Conda:

-    conda env config vars set PYTHONSTARTUP=/path/to/.pythonrc -n pytzer

 If you want to run this environment in Spyder v5, you will also need to upgrade `spyder-kernels`: